intelsdi-x/snap-relay/README.md

 List of collected metrics in [METRICS.md](https://github.com/intelsdi-x/snap-relay/blob/master/METRICS.md)

-//Editted up to this point

 ## Examples
 ### Download and run the docker-compose example

-Details can be found in examples folder <add-link>
+Details can be found in [docker-compose example](/examples/docker-example/) folder.

 ### Run the plugin manually